PrajwalMDeshanur/Youtube.github.io/README.md

 Space Complexity:O(n), where n is the number of recent videos stored in the stack.
 This ensures efficient use of memory for managing recent video views.

 Here is my Code:[LIFO](Code/Lifo/Lifo.cpp)

+# Learning and Key Takeaways

+This portfolio demonstrates how strategic choices in data structures and algorithms can effectively address specific business challenges across various domains.
+Each case applies suitable algorithms, discusses obstacles, and underscores the benefits and design strategies involved.
+It illustrates how theoretical concepts from APS and DSA classes directly solve practical problems, emphasizing efficiency and practical application.

+By bridging theory with real-world scenarios, this portfolio showcases the substantial impact of well-chosen algorithms and data structures on service enhancement.
+It underscores the value of algorithm understanding in driving innovation and operational efficiency across different sectors, offering valuable insights for both learning and practical implementation.

 # References